 For those who are unfamiliar with it, MagicBand+ (MB+) is the interactive upgrade to the iconic MagicBand, offering all of the features of the first two generations of that the wearable.
-At Disneyland, the MagicBand+ will connect to park tickets or Magic Key Annual Passes to enter parks or Lightning Lanes.
+At Disneyland, the MagicBand+ connects to park tickets or Magic Key Annual Passes to enter parks or Lightning Lanes.
 Additionally, you can connect your PhotoPass memories and more.
 However, it will not unlock your hotel room or have resort charging privileges.

 When it’s activated, the MagicBand+ has color-changing lights, haptic vibrations, and gesture recognition.
 For more basic background encompassing everything you need to know about the interactive bands–plus answers to questions you might have–see our FAQ for MagicBand Plus!(That focuses on Florida, but the device is the same on both coasts.)

 September 1, 2023 Update: While supplies last, Magic Key Annual Passholders are eligible to receive a FREE Magic Key-themed MagicBand+ with any purchase at select Disneyland Resort gift shops.
 Here’s where you can get the free MagicBand+ at Disneyland Resort:

 Hotels of Disneyland Resort

 Disney’s Fantasia Shop (Disneyland Hotel)

 Hotel Gift Shop (Pixar Place Hotel)